top of page

 Harness Training for Cats

-Harness training doesn't - and shouldn't - come with a time limit as every cat is different.
+The process of introducing a cat to a harness isn't so different from a carrier and shouldn't come with a time limit because all cats are different.
 If you're lucky enough to be able to slap on a harness and skip out of the front door, that's great, but cats still need to learn how to be walked.
 That is, understanding that they can't go off and do their own cat-thing.

 Strolling down a quiet residential street is one thing, but what happens when a double-decker bus or screeching motorbike comes flying around the corner?
 You need to prepare kitty for the sights, sounds, threats and dangers of outdoor life.